New Zealand DF class locomotive (1979): Sub-classes

 In the early 2000s, a number of DFTs were fitted with the Maxitrax wheelslip control and received an internal sub-classification of DFM.
 This was used in the Amicus computer system only, and the classification was initially not applied to the locomotives themselves which remained identified as DFT.
-Although Maxitrax has since been removed from these locomotives, some of the units that were classed as DFM have had the designation applied to them when repainted into the KiwiRail livery.
+Although Maxitrax has since been removed from these locomotives, some of the locomotives that were classed as DFM have had the designation applied to them when repainted into the KiwiRail livery.

 Between 2006/07, Toll Rail installed the Brightstar engine management system into twelve DFT class locomotives, with these locomotives then officially reclassified as DFB.
-In June 2016, KiwiRail re-introduced the programme for a number of both serviceable and unserviceable units.
+In June 2016, KiwiRail re-introduced the programme for a number of both serviceable and unserviceable locomotives.

 Withdrawals

 DFT7117 was withdrawn after hitting a slip south of Kaikōura on 20 June 2011.
 The locomotive suffered significant damage, and was towed to Hutt Workshops where it was placed into storage.
 The locomotive was stripped of many parts, including its prime mover and bogies.

 In 2013, it was announced that the other 17 remaining DFTs would be withdrawn after the second batch of DL class locomotives were commissioned into service, owing to the decision to refurbish only the 12 DFB locomotives.
-With the second batch of 20 DLs being in service, only 10 units (including 7117) were officially withdrawn.
+With the second batch of 20 DLs being in service, only 10 locomotives (including 7117) were officially withdrawn.